Polecat

-Polecat is a common name for several mustelid species in the order Carnivora and subfamilies Ictonychinae and Mustelinae.
+Polecat is a common name for several cat-like mustelid species in the subfamilies Ictonychinae and Mustelinae.
 Polecats do not form a single taxonomic rank (i.e. clade).
-The name is applied to several species with broad similarities to European polecats, the only polecat species native to the British Isles, such as having a dark mask-like marking across the face.
+The name is applied to several species with broad similarities to European polecats, such as having a dark mask-like marking across the face.

 In the United States, the term polecat is sometimes applied to the black-footed ferret, a native member of the Mustelinae.
 In Southern United States dialect, the term polecat is sometimes used as a colloquial nickname for the skunk, which is part of the family Mephitidae.

-Despite their common name, polecats are more closely related to dogs than cats, which is why they are placed in the suborder Caniformia.
+Greek mythology

+The polecat, in accordance with Greek mythology, is one of the symbols that represents Hekate along with two torches.

+It represents Hekate for two reasons, one being that Galinthias, the nurse of Alkmene was turned into a polecat and Hekate took pity on her.
+The other reason is that Gale the Witch was turned into a polecat as punishment by Hekate.

 Taxonomy

 According to the most recent taxonomic scheme proposing eight subfamilies within Mustelidae, polecats are classified as: